jd-s/pySNA/README.md

 w;	Type;	Group/E	;	Name;	Evidence;	Year;	Relation
 ```
 The first columns indicated, if it is a weak (w) or strong (s) tie.
 Type refers to the destination type.
 If we want to link to all nodes in a group, we can add <code>group</code> to the third column and add the groups name instead a nodes name to the fourth column.
 We can also add evidence, year and the type of relation (isMariedTo, isA, ...) to an edge.

+Evidences can be split using a colon.
+You can refer to IXTheo entries (e.g. https://ixtheo.de/Record/109268283X).
+If you want to reference a particular page, use <code>https://ixtheo.de/Record/109268283X#120</code>.

 # Further information